 The first thing to do is not to panic!
 Yes, that ingredient list is long… Really long!

-However what we have are three separate entities really, your meat and lentils.
+However, what we have are three separate entities really.
 You can use any lentil you like, I prefer to use a mix, but if you only have one type then so be it.

 The same thing goes for the vegetables, use whatever you wish, think regular potatoes, carrots, even aubergine (eww) if that is your thing.